EnderQIU/ooi3-remastered/README.md

 4. Running in 2nd Sequence (HTML5 game mode).
 5. Embedded kancolle staff twitter off-canvas.

+## Main Outlook
+- [ ] Assistant tools embedded on the website page for cross-platform gaming.
+- [ ] Automatic API version update.

 ## 4.2.1.0 Branch
+**Important** It seems like that the previous API version will be banned after the official server maintance except API version 4.0.0.0 as far as I can tell.
+So please use branch 4.0.0.0 if you are tired of updating API version frequently.
+I'm considering adding API version choices in the next version of the ooi3-remastered but that's not the point.

 This branch use API version 4.2.1.0 and its default iframe plugin is html5 which is supported by all modern desktop and mobile devices.
 Since it's a new API version, I'm quite not sure what would happen under it.
 Any issue or pull requests are welcomed.